Temple of Poseidon, Cape Sounion: A Visitor’s Guide

 It again appears in legend through Homer’s Odyssey as the site where Menelaus stopped on his way from Troy to bury his helmsman Phrontes, the archaic temple believed to have been destroyed during the Persian invasion.

-Beyond the legendary stories that made the site famous, Cape Sounion also played an important role in the religious and military history of Greece, becoming an important cult sanctuary during the Golden Age of Athens with the construction of the Temple of Athena to accompany that of Poseidon, and a later a fortress to protect the harbour during the Peloponnesian War.
+Beyond the legendary stories that made the site famous, Cape Sounion also played an important role in the religious and military history of Greece, becoming an important cult sanctuary during the Golden Age of Athens with the construction of the Temple of Athena to accompany that of Poseidon, and later a fortress to protect the harbour during the Peloponnesian War.

 Things to See and Do in the Temple of Poseidon